datastax/release-notes/DSE_6.0_Release_Notes.md

    gpgcheck=0
    ```

+   Replace `**REPOSITORY_DIRECTORY**` with the path to your repository directory.

-7. Update the packages:
+4. Update the packages:

    ```bash
    sudo yum update
    ```

-8. Install all required DSE packages (you must specify all packages):
+5. Install all required DSE packages (you must specify all packages):

    ```bash
    # For the latest version